 It’s easy to claim that you have a debilitating mental disorder.
 But proving it is another story.

 Unlike physical disabilities, mental conditions don’t have very obvious symptoms.
 For example, you can usually tell by just one look if someone broke their legs or hurt their arms.
-But it’s pretty difficult to tell if someone is suffering from a mental health issue.
+But it’s pretty difficult to tell if someone is suffering from depression or generalized anxiety disorder.
 Having psychosocial issues doesn’t necessarily mean one has a psychiatric disorder.
 And some people who are suffering from severe anxiety or depression may appear completely normal.

 This is why proving that you have a mental disorder isn’t easy.
 It’s mostly subjective.
 You cannot submit a blood test or x-ray result as evidence.
 Everything depends on what you tell or how you behave in front of your psychiatrist.

 As if proving that you have a disabling mental condition isn’t challenging enough, you also have to prove that it’s because of your work.
-You also have to prove that it’s disabling enough to disrupt your work.
+Moreover, you need to prove that it’s disabling enough to disrupt your work too.

 Obviously, the most important evidence to prove your claim is the psychiatrist’s report.
 But you may also have to submit other documentary evidence such as: